 Walter Benson Peck

-Walter Benson Peck was born 1823 in New York and died March 9, 1888, in Wisconsin at about age 65.
-He was the son of Unknown Peck of Delaware and Unknown of Delaware.
+Walter Benson Peck was born 1823 in Whitehall, Washington Co., NY, and died March 9, 1888, in Wisconsin at about age 65.
+He is the son of Seth Peck of Newtown, Fairfield Co., CT, and Anna Northrup of Newtown, Fairfield Co., CT.
+Buried in the Greenwood City cemetery in Clark County, Wisconsin.

-Mary Jane Ward was born about 1831 in Pennsylvania and died October 1882 (about September 23, 1882) in Wood Co., WI, at about age 51.
-She was the daughter of Unknown Ward of New York and Unknown of Connecticut.
+Mary Jane Ward was born about 1831 in Pennsylvania and died September 21, 1882, in Richfield, Wood Co., WI, at about age 51.
+She is the daughter of William P. Ward of New York and Mary Ann Unknown of Connecticut.

 TIMELINE

-Walter Benson Peck was born 1823 in New York.
+Walter Benson Peck was born 1823 in Whitehall, Washington Co., NY.

 Mary Jane Ward was born about 1831 in Pennsylvania.